cmfunderburk/vmt-dev/docs/planning_thinking_etc/BIGGEST_PICTURE/opus_plan/actionable_roadmap.md

         """Return dict of all solutions for comparison"""
 ```

+**Note**: New bargaining protocols implemented this week go in `game_theory/bargaining/` module.
+ABM imports and uses them.
+See `protocol_restructure_plan.md` for architecture details.

 **Deliverable**: Fully functional Edgeworth Box with multiple bargaining solutions
 **Success Metric**: Can demonstrate Nash, KS, and Rubinstein solutions visually